 SHORT SCRIPTS.
 I know, I know.
 There are those who hate shorts and believe they are a waste of time.
 I landed my first agent and paid writing assignment through my short thesis film -- so, yes, I’m a believer.
 Writers/Directors such as Sofia Coppola, Paul Thomas Anderson, Tim Burton, George Lucas, and Wes Anderson -- just to a name a few -- broke into Hollywood with a short film.
 That alone should be enough of a motivation and validation.

-CLOSING ARGUMENT Anytime a producer posts with us seeking a writer, they typically want to read a writing sample.
-Many times they ask for 5-10 pages from a script you wrote.
-Instead of sending them a small excerpt from your feature script, send them a short.
-This is an excellent way to show them you can tell a solid story from start to finish.
+CLOSING ARGUMENT Whenever a producer lists with us in search of a writer, they often request a writing sample.
+Frequently, they're looking for a snippet, perhaps 5-10 pages, from a script you've penned.
+Rather than sharing just a segment from your full-length script, present them with a short.
+It's a compelling way to demonstrate your ability to craft a complete and coherent story from beginning to end.
 Be sure to check out my Final Draft article where I speak to 2 screenwriters who were selected to the SUNDANCE LAB FELLOWSHIP and how a short film landed them representation and stature: www.finaldraft.com/learn/final-draft-blog/sundance-lab-spotlight-brett-weiner-and-emma-fletcher.

 BIG BUDGET SCRIPT.
 Every writer needs one script that they don’t hold back on.
 The type of story where you’re not limited to a specific budget, location count, and cast size..
 This is the type of script that propels your career, where you make upwards of six figures, maybe even seven!
 First-time screenwriter, Diablo Cody, sold her spec JUNO for an ungodly amount of money.
 So don't rule it out just yet!